logan-gatlin/the-halcyon-book/src/docs/keywords.md

 # Keywords
+---
 ## module, end
 All halcyon programs must be wrapped in a module by using `module [name] =`.
-All modules, and therefore halcyon programs, must end with `end` Module declarations can be broken up into multiple sections.
+All modules, and therefore halcyon programs, must end with `end`.
+Module declarations can be broken up into multiple sections.
 ### Example
 ```halcyon